Funeral Planning

 Practical Considerations

-• Certain religious traditions may still require formal ceremonies before cremation
+• Certain religious traditions may still require a ceremony before cremation

 4. Eco-Friendly Cremation Service